libxsmm/libxsmm/README.md

 ```

 ### Memory Allocation
-Without further claims on the properties of the memory allocation (e.g., thread scalability), there are C functions ('libxsmm_malloc.h') that allocate aligned memory one of which allows to specify the alignment (or to specify an automatically chosen alignment).
-The automatic alignment is also exposed by a `malloc` compatible signature.
+Without further claims on the properties of the memory allocation (e.g., thread scalability), there are C functions ('libxsmm_malloc.h') that allocate aligned memory one of which allows to specify the alignment (or to specify an automatically select an alignment).
+The automatic alignment is also available with the `malloc` compatible signature.
 The size of the automatic alignment depends on a heuristic, which uses the size of the requested buffer.
 **NOTE**: Only `libxsmm_free` is supported in order to deallocate the memory.

 ```C